Gorilla-Man: Arthur Nagan

 Dr. Arthur Nagan is a former surgeon who took the organs from gorillas to use in people.
-However, his scheme was thwarted by the gorillas who somehow transplanted his head onto a gorilla's body.
-He is a member of the Headmen and fought with The Defenders on several occasions.
+However, his scheme was thwarted by the gorillas, who transplanted his head onto a gorilla's body.
+He is a member of the Headmen and has fought the Defenders on several occasions.
 Upon his release from prison, he attacked Power Man, who was temporarily de-powered.
 He is a former member of the Lethal Legion.

 He later rejoined by the Headmen and participates in the plan to give his ally, Chondu, a new body — specifically, the body of a clone of She-Hulk.
 The Headmen hire the Ringmaster and his Circus of Crime, then later Mysterio to test She-Hulk for compatibility.
 She is subdued and cloned, but escapes with the aid of Spider-Man.
 Nagan is arrested by the New York city police.
 Nagan is seen without the Headmen during a Vault outbreak.
-He and the female Frenzy, being held in neighboring cells, are freed by Electro.
+He and Frenzy, being held in neighboring cells, are freed by Electro.

-The Headmen tracked Spider-Man to a party Alicia Masters was hosting in order to procure Spider-Man's body for Chondu.
+The Headmen tracked Spider-Man to a party Alicia Masters was hosting to procure Spider-Man's body for Chondu.
 Human Torch and Spider-Man defeated the enemies and the Headmen were soon arrested.
-Later allied with the A.I.M., they plotted to control an ancient space-god in order to rule the world.
+Later allied with the A.I.M., they plotted to control an ancient space-god to rule the world.
 They resurrected the alien space god Orrgo and conquered the world with him, but the Defenders quickly defeated Orrgo and the Headmen.

 Nagan and the Headmen then fought the Heroes for Hire while attempting to transplant Chondu's head onto Humbug's body.